Quotient and blow-up of automorphisms of graphs of groups

-Such a correction term $\delta(e)$ being locally zero plays a crucial role in the procudure of blowing up.
-In the special case where the local graph-of-groups isomorphism $H_{v}: \cal{G}_{v} \rightarrow \cal{G}_{v}$ is trivial, $\delta(e)$ is {\it locally zero} if it is conjugate to an element that has $\cal{G}_{v}$-length equal to zero.
-In the general case, conjugation in $\pi_{1}(\cal{G})$ (or rather in its ambient path group) needs to be replaced by $H_{v}$-conjugation, which we introduce and study in section~\ref{Hconj}.
+Now, we say that $E$ is {\em locally zero} (see Definition \ref{locally-zero}) if the identification $G_{V_i} \cong \pi_1\cal G_i$ maps $\delta(E)$ to an element which is ``$H_i^{-1}$-conjugate'' to an element that has $\cal{G}_{V_i}$-length equal to zero.
+If the local automorphism $H_i$ is equal to the identity map, then {\em $H_i^{-1}$-conjugation} will simply be the usual conjugation in $G_{V_i}$; in general though it is a more involved and quite delicate new notion, defined below in section~\ref{Hconj}.

 In the last section of this paper we will apply Theorem \ref{intro1} to the case of Dehn twist automorphisms of a free group $F_{n}$.
-Classically, a {\it Dehn twist} on a graph of groups $D=(\cal{G}, (z_{e})_{e \in E(\cal{G})})$ is defined by a family of {\it twistors} $ (z_{e})_{e \in E(\cal{G})}$, where each $z_{e}$ is in the center of the edge group $G_{e}$.
-It turns out (see Proposition \ref{trivial edge groups}) that for free groups an alternative definition of a Dehn twist is given by graph-of-groups isomorphisms $H: \cal{G} \rightarrow \cal{G}$ where all edge groups of $\cal{G}$ are trivial and $H$ acts as identity on the underlying graph and on every vertex group of $\cal{G}$.
+Classically, a {\it Dehn twist} $D=(\cal{G}, (z_{e})_{e \in E(\cal{G})})$ on a graph-of-groups $\cal{G}$ is defined by a family of {\it twistors} $ (z_{e})_{e \in E(\cal{G})}$, where each $z_{e}$ is in the center of the edge group $G_{e}$ of $\cal{G}$.
+It turns out (see Proposition \ref{trivial edge groups} and Remark \ref{example-Brian}) that for free groups an alternative, slightly more restrictive definition of a Dehn twist is given by graph-of-groups isomorphisms $H: \cal{G} \rightarrow \cal{G}$ where all edge groups of $\cal{G}$ are trivial and $H$ acts as identity on the underlying graph and on every vertex group of $\cal{G}$.